sukovanej/effect-http/readme.md

 When constructing a `Server` implementation, the type system ensures all the services are provided before we trigger `Http.listen`.
-On the type level, one can check the handler doesn't have any remaining services that need to be infected if the first type parameter `R` in `Effect<R, ..., ...>` is `never`.
+On the type level, one can check the handler doesn't have any remaining services that need to be injected if the first type parameter `R` in `Effect<R, ..., ...>` is `never`.

 In case, you have handlers with unresolved dependencies, you can use